Saint Publius: History and tradition

 He was martyred around 125, during the persecution of Emperor Hadrian.

 Legacy

 Veneration

-His feast is celebrated on 22 January in the Roman Catholic Church, which places him as the successor of Dionysius the Areopagite, dating his martyrdom to c.
+His feast is celebrated on 22 January in the Catholic Church, which places him as the successor of Dionysius the Areopagite, dating his martyrdom to c.
 112.

 Apart from being patron saint of Floriana, Publius is also one of the three patron saints of Malta, along with St. Paul the Apostle and St. Agatha of Sicily.

 In the Eastern Orthodox Church, however, his feast day is observed on 13 March, and according to an epistle of Dionysius, Bishop of Corinth, he is placed as the successor of Narcissus of Athens, dating his martyrdom to the period of the persecution under Marcus Aurelius.

 Namesakes

 Various streets in Malta are named after him, including in Sliema, Rabat, Mellieħa, Saint Paul's Bay, Naxxar and Floriana.